swordapp/swordv3/src/sections/BY_REFERENCE.md

 3. The server responds to the client with the appropriate response for the action (See {% link Protocol Operations %} and {% link Protocol Requirements %})

-4. At its own pace, taking into account the `ttl` of the Files, the server downloads all the files that are marked for dereference and validates them against their Digest and any other supporting information such as `contentType`, `contentLength`, and `packaging`.
+4. At its own pace, taking into account the `ttl` of the Files, the server obtains all the files that are marked for dereference and validates them against their Digest and any other supporting information such as `contentType`, `contentLength`, and `packaging`.
 During the download the server SHOULD set the status to `downloading`.
 The server SHOULD be able to resume an interrupted download.